Call of the Wild Development Trust

 - Wellbeing- the ability to deal with the pressures and challenges of everyday life

-- Positive behaviours-the higher the Mental Toughness the more the individual displays positive “can do” behaviours
+- The higher the resilience the more the individual displays positive “can do” behaviours

-- Aspirations-the higher the level of Mental Toughness the individual displays the greater the level of aspirations of the individual.
+- Aspirations-the higher the level of resilience the individual displays the greater the level of aspirations of the individual.
 This is particularly relevant to areas of economic and social deprivation

 The MTQ48 Distance Travelled Report further enhances the effectiveness of this process by measuring an individual’s progress and may be used to assess the effectiveness of any programme of interventions.

 Resilience is a personality trait which determines, in some part, how individuals perform when exposed to stressors, pressure and challenge …. irrespective of the prevailing situation.
 Our programme looks at the following areas.

 Describes to what extent you see challenges, change, adversity & variety as opportunities or as threats.